 By what criterion … can we distinguish among the numberless effects, that are also causes, and among the causes that may, for aught we can know, be also effects, — how can we distinguish which are the means and which are the ends?
 (PD 36).

 That the universe has a purpose or that the forms of living things given by nature have an inevitability or natural priority to them can be believed on grounds of faith but can in no way be disclosed or supported by scientific investigation of nature.
 Perhaps judging from the state of philosophy and theology in the American institutions of higher learning in the mid-nineteenth century, Wright believed that metaphysics had no other purpose than the service of natural theology.
 He was never precise about what he meant by metaphysics, but he said that the motives for theological and metaphysical speculation come from “the active emotional life of man” (PD 49–50).
 He seemed to equate metaphysics and philosophy.
 He continued, “The questions of philosophy proper are human desires and fears and aspirations — human emotions — taking an intellectual form” (PD 50).
 A spirit of inquiry free of these influences motivates science, but it is “necessarily, at all times, a weak feeling” and could have little effect on civilization until a body of scientific learning had been developed.
 He said, “And we owe science to the combined energies of individual men of genius, rather than to any tendency to progress inherent in civilization” (PD 51).
 Philosophy belongs with the fine arts and religion.
 Its attainments are not great but its motives are noble (PD 52).
 This ad hominen argument against philosophers — that their enterprise is not rational and disinterested — would have found ready reinforcement in Comte's rejection of metaphysics in favor of scientific method.
+Wright never followed Comte, however, in Comte's recommendation of a religion of humanity to take the place of religion for the masses.
 Although Wright's own thinking is highly philosophical, the rejection of metaphysics and philosophy together is fundamental for him and lies in the background of all his pronouncements in philosophy of science.

-To characterize Wright's philosophical position is difficult since, as a positivist, he resisted skepticism, idealism, and realism, regarding them all as defects of thought.
-He believed scientists discover structures and features of natural things, as well as previously unknown hidden entities and phenomenal laws that govern the behavior of natural things.
+Wright's philosophical position is a type of naturalism, though not a naturalism endorsed by most twentieth century philosophers who have used that term.
+Given his view of philosophy, he resisted skepticism, idealism, and realism, regarding them all as defects of thought.
+Nevertheless, compared to twentieth century philosophies of science, his own philosophy of science is decidedly realist.
+He believed scientists discover structures and features of natural things, and previously unknown hidden entities, as well as phenomenal laws that govern the behavior of natural things.
 In this respect, his positivism is methodological and precautionary, a preparation for scientific realism.
 In treating the origin of consciousness, he said that idealism and natural realism are the two philosophical positions to issue from taking sense data and emotions as the primarily real.
-In idealism the conscious subject is immediately known through his perceptions, i.e., the phenomena, and the existence of an external world can only be an inference from the phenomena known to belong to the self (PD 230).
+In idealism, the conscious subject is immediately known through his perceptions, i.e., the phenomena, and the existence of an external world can only be an inference from the phenomena known to belong to the self (PD 230).
 He rejected this but also rejected natural realism, which holds that “both the subject and object are absolutely, immediately, and equally known through their essential attributes in perception.”
 This view, he says, “is more than an unlearned jury are competent to say” (PD 231).